Note: The links below will

 space walks.
 Discovery will be returning Leonardo, which is packed with a

-ton of trash and cargo, and the crew to Earth.
+ton of trash and cargo, and the Expedition One crew to Earth.
 Discovery

 spent 8 days, 21 hours and 54 minutes docked to the station.
 At the time of undocking,